Planet Sheen

-Planet Sheen is an American CGI-animated television series.
-It is the third and final installment in the Jimmy Neutron franchise, the second and final spin-off television series of the film Jimmy Neutron: Boy Genius, and a spin-off sequel to The Adventures of Jimmy Neutron, Boy Genius.
-The series was picked up for 26 episodes by Nickelodeon for its first and only season.
+Planet Sheen is an American animated science fiction comedy television series created by Keith Alcorn and Steve Oedekerk.
+It is a spin-off of the Jimmy Neutron franchise, the second sequel television series of the film Jimmy Neutron: Boy Genius, and also its sequel to the television series The Adventures of Jimmy Neutron, Boy Genius.
+The series was picked up for 26 episodes by Nickelodeon for its only season.
 Jeffrey Garcia returns as the voice of Sheen, and Bob Joles and Rob Paulsen are the voices of Nesmith and Doppy.
 The series was originally animated by C.O.R.E. in Toronto, but animation production moved to Bardel Entertainment in Vancouver after C.O.R.E closed down.
-At that time Chris Neuhahn took over as Supervising Producer.
+At that time, Chris Neuhahn took over as Supervising Producer.
 Planet Sheen premiered on Nickelodeon on October 2, 2010 (along with T.U.F.F.
-Puppy) in the United States.
-The series aired its final new episode on February 15, 2013.
+Puppy, which premiered a half hour later) in the United States, and then aired its final episode on February 15, 2013.

 Plot

-Following the events of the original series, one day, after sneaking into Jimmy's laboratory and finding his new rocket ship, Sheen accidentally blasts himself into outer space when he disobeys Jimmy's warning note, "Sheen, do not push this button", and pushes the button Jimmy mentioned in his note.
+One day, after sneaking into Jimmy's laboratory and finding his new rocket ship, Sheen accidentally blasts himself into outer space when he disobeys Jimmy's warning note, "Sheen, do not push this button", and pushes the button Jimmy mentioned in his note.
 After soaring through the cosmos for an unspecified amount of time, Sheen eventually crashes onto a distant alien planet four trillion and one light-years away from Earth known as "Zeenu" where he meets the planet's emperor, who firmly believes Sheen is a supernatural creature that will bring joy.

 Much of the show is centered around Sheen fixing his rocket so he could go home, working for the Emperor as his new supreme royal adviser, and annoying an evil sorcerer named Dorkus with his antics and wild destruction.
 Furious that Sheen not only destroyed his home when he first arrived on the planet but also took his job from him, Dorkus and his minion Pinter scheme to destroy him but fail at every turn.

-While on Zeenu, Sheen makes many new friends, some of which include: Doppy Doppweiler, a green slug-like creature who resembles Carl; Nesmith, an intelligent chimpanzee from Earth who excels in subjects such as math and engineering; the Emperor's daughter Princess Oomlout, who develops a crush on Sheen that he does not appreciate; Aseefa, a girl who becomes Sheen's crush and knows how to yodel; and Chock Chock, Aseefa's pet Choctow who's regarded as the most feared and dangerous creature on Zeenu.
+While on Zeenu, Sheen makes many new friends, some of which include: Doppy Doppweiler, a green slug-like creature who resembles Sheen's friend Carl; Nesmith, an intelligent chimpanzee from Earth who excels in subjects such as math and engineering; the Emperor's daughter Princess Oomlout, who develops a crush on Sheen that he does not appreciate; Aseefa, a girl who becomes Sheen's crush and knows how to yodel; and Chock Chock, Aseefa's pet Choctow who's regarded as the most feared and dangerous creature on Zeenu.